 Do you associate ‘surrealism’ with the visual, like a Salvador Dali painting or that French silent movie where a razor blade cuts across an eye?
 Do you think that ‘surreal’ means just ‘more real’?
 But does it?
 I’m interested in those times in our lives when emotions are heightened.
 When as an adult you feel you’ve arrived somewhere and it makes you uncomfortable.
 You’re doing the right thing but it’s the wrong thing for you.

 What if the natural order of life and death was unnatural for someone and he was trapped by the life he was in.
 What could he do?
 How do we break out of patterns that are destroying us?
 Do you run away in your mind or with your legs?
 I looked to surrealism for guidance.
 What if you jump out of your life, away from your wife, away from day, night, wrong, right, and let what will befall you befall you?

-The surrealism you find in my novel LOVE LIES: A Journal is a device using words to explore one man’s fall from his conventional life.
+The surrealism you find in my novel Running Away is a device using words to explore one man’s fall from his conventional life.
 I wasn’t using words to describe odd or surreal events.
 I wanted the events to read as surreal and unsettling.
 So the reader wouldn’t be sure if it was happening in someone’s mind or in actuality.
 To my mind, it’s immaterial.
 My words came out as the opposite of an easy read.
 It’s not just words that conjure up surreal images.
 It’s also using words in new iconoclastic ways.